 ModPlug Tracker, Re-Birth RB-338 and Reason

-Formally speaking, I count the beginning of my music career in 2012 when my first ever EP was officially released.
-But in fact, my awkward attempts to make some music started a long time before that — more than 15 years ago from now.
+Formally speaking, I count the beginning of my music career from 2012 when my debut EP was officially released.
+But in fact, my awkward attempts at making some music started a long time before that — more than 15 years ago from now.
 And I would like to tell you about this experience.

 It’s all begun when mom bought me a keyboard, Yamaha PSR-330 — that was the best thing I could ever dream about.
 It was 1999, I was twelve.
 Normal kids are playing football and do some other things which supposed to be fun, spending all day long outside.
 I wasn’t that type as I preferred to sit home at the computer all day long after the school (or instead of school, sometimes).